Jacqueline Shogan

-Jacqueline O. Shogan (born June 5, 1953 in Flushing, Queens, New York City, New York) is a judge at the Superior Court of Pennsylvania.
+Jacqueline Ouzts Shogan (born June 5, 1953) was a judge of the Superior Court of Pennsylvania.
 She was first elected in 2007 and then re-elected in 2017.

 Education and legal career

-Jacqueline attended University of Virginia where she graduated in 1981 with master's degree in nursing.
+Jacqueline was born in Flushing, Queens, New York City.
+She attended University of Virginia where she graduated in 1981 with master's degree in nursing.
 After some years she decided to attend a law school where she attended Duke University School of Law in Durham, North Carolina and enrolled for a JD program, she graduated in 1990.
 Shogan began her career as a law clerk at the United States District Court for The Western District of Pennsylvania between 1997 and 2001.
 In 2002, she began working at Thorp Reed & Armstrong LLP, a consulting firm in Pennsylvania as an attorney.

 In 2008, Shogan was appointed Judge of the Monroeville Pennsylvania Superior Court.
-After the end of her ten year term, Judge Shogan filed to stand for retention by voters in 2017.
-She was retained and her current term ends in 2028.
+After the end of her ten-year term, Judge Shogan filed to stand for retention by voters in 2017.
+She was retained and her term was scheduled to end in 2028.
+In 2021, Shogan retired from the bench.